ReqSuite® Requirements Manager (RM)

 When importing an element as a copy, a new element is created in the target project with the same content as the original element in the base project.
 However, the imported element does not contain a reference back to that original element.
-So it can be edited in the current project without having any effect on or from the base project.
+So it can be edited in the current project without impacting or being impacted by the base project.
 After importing, such content elements are treated the same as any other content element in that project.
 For example, in Figure 2, the function “GP4.
 Lead Generation” has been imported from the corresponding base project as a copy.
 The imported content element “GP4.” is automatically inserted in the current project under the content category “Business processes” and treated in the same way as the content elements previously created in the project, e.g. “GP3. test” and “GP1. lead generation2”.

 Import as Reference